Thursday, November 26, 2009

 Calligraphy of Kenji Tomiki 富木 謙治の書道

 Kenji Tomiki was a famed Judo man, Aikidoka, and Shodoka.
-Shodo 書道 is the spiritual path of the brush.
+Shodo 書道 is the artistic path of the brush.
 While much has been written about his work in the martial arts, very little has been passed down to us about his work with the brush.

 In articles I have read Ueshiba Sensei was very impressed with his calligraphy.
 Apparently from a young age he was influenced by the fine arts of Japan.
 His uncle is cited as a major influence on his artistic development.
 His Uncle's name was Hyakusai Hirafuku.
 He was a famous painter and illustrator and the internet is full of his work and collections.